QNLP in Practice: Running Compositional Models of Meaning on a Quantum Computer: The General Pipeline

-Since \textsc{DisCoCat} is syntax-sensitive, the first step is to get a syntax tree corresponding to the sentence, on the basis of which a \textsc{DisCoCat} derivation is created in a diagrammatic form.
-In order to avoid computational complications on quantum hardware, this diagram is first optimised to yield the input into an \textit{ansatz} that then determines the actual conversion into a quantum circuit.
-A quantum compiler translates the latter into hardware-specific code that can be run on quantum hardware.
+Since \discocat~is fully syntax-sensitive, the first step is to get a syntax tree corresponding to the sentence.
+From this a \discocat~derivation is created in a diagrammatic form.
+In order to avoid computational complications on quantum hardware, this diagram is first optimised to yield the input into an \textit{ansatz} which determines the actual conversion into a quantum circuit.
+A quantum compiler translates the quantum circuit into hardware-specific code that can be run on quantum hardware.
 These stages are described in more detail below.

-\textit{Step 1}: For a large-scale NLP experiment with thousands of sentences of various structures, the use of a pregroup parser for providing the syntax trees would be necessary.\footnote{Since to the best of our knowledge at the time of writing there are not any robust pregroup parsers available, an alternative approach would be to use a CCG parser and subsequently convert the types into pregroups.
-This however comes with a few caveats, the discussion of which is outside the scope of this paper.} In the present work, though, this step can be executed semi-automatically due to the limited vocabulary and the small number of different grammatical structures in our sentences.
-For instance, with nouns, adjectives and transitive verbs having the respective types $n$, $n \cdot n^l$ and $n^r \cdot n \cdot n^l$, the sentence ``person prepares tasty dinner" is parsed as below (see Sec. \ref{sec:discocat} for more details):
+\textit{Step 1 (Parser):} For a large-scale NLP experiment with thousands of sentences of various structures, the use of a pregroup parser for providing the syntax trees would of course be necessary.\footnote{Since to the best of our knowledge at the time of writing there are not any robust pregroup parsers available, an alternative approach would be to use a CCG parser and subsequently convert the types into pregroups. \newcite{yeung-kartsaklis} provide the details of a functorial passage from CCG derivations encoded in a biclosed category to \discocat~diagrams, and a web tool that demonstrates the conversion (\url{https://qnlp.cambridgequantum.com/generate.html}).
+Furthermore, the open-source Python package \texttt{lambeq} \shortcite{kartsaklis2021lambeq} fully automates the conversion of a sentence to a monoidal diagram and then to a quantum circuit by coupling to a CCG parser and enables the user to design and implement compositional QNLP experiments; more information can be found at \url{https://cqcl.github.io/lambeq}.} In the present work this step can however be executed semi-automatically due to the limited vocabulary and the small number of different grammatical structures in our sentences, \ed{that is, once one has worked out the grammatical derivations for all types of sentences or phrases appearing in a dataset, a simple look-up table on the basis of the types of words appearing in the sentence or phrase, allows one to produce the respective parsing.} For instance, with nouns, adjectives and transitive verbs having the types $n$, $n \cdot n^l$ and $n^r \cdot n \cdot n^l$, respectively, the sentence ``person prepares tasty dinner" is parsed as below \ed{(see Sec. \ref{sec:discocat} for more details on the pregroup grammar and Sec.~\ref{sec:Experiments} for details on the specific datasets studied in this work)}: